top of page

 Remote touch experiences

-Join us for a short 15mins remote experience that brings the experience of touch to your own location.
+Join us for a short remote experience that brings the experience of touch to your own location.
 Our multi-sensory experience will guide you through a series of activities that allow you to engage with your senses.
 Using pre-recorded audio recordings, you will follow the guidance of your performer.
 You can choose the performance that suits you most below.
+All of our experiences are site-specific and multi-sensory.
+This refers to the concept of site-specific performance, where the physical space in which the performance takes place is an important aspect of the overall experience.
+In this case, you are encouraged to embrace your surroundings and incorporate what you see, feel and hear around you into the experience.

 The recordings have undergone further development in collaboration with individuals living with chronic pain.
 Their feedback and experiences have enabled us to tailor the recordings more closely to their specific needs.
 However, it's important to acknowledge that certain recordings may resonate more with some individuals than others.
+We have also invited people who experience different types of chronic pain to develop their own audio-recordings.
+Through a co-creative process they have created their own set of recordings.
+These will be included below and have been created by Ruth, Georgina and Jules.

-In our efforts to enhance accessibility, we've strived to offer a diverse range of choices throughout the recordings.
+In our efforts to enhance accessibility, we have strived to offer a diverse range of choices throughout the recordings.
 This approach aims to accommodate varying preferences and experiences, ensuring that each participant can find something that resonates with them.
+We encourage you to use either speakers or headphones in order to have the best audio experience, but sound via the phone or laptop can work as well.

-Below the recordings, you'll find instructional videos demonstrating how to translate your experience into various forms, such as objects, drawings, or paintings.
+Below the recordings, you will find instructional videos suggesting how to reflect on your experience through creative means.
 Feel free to select one of these videos as a guide and a source of inspiration.
-Afterwards, we invite you to share your reflections, thoughts, experiences, or images of your creation on a shared whiteboard with us.
-We encourage exchange and any submission is valuable.
+Afterwards, we invite you to share your creative contributions, reflections, thoughts, experiences on a shared online whiteboard with us (The online whiteboard has now closed, however if you would like to add one of your artworks to the shared whiteboard please reach out to Greta Gauhe: greta.gauhe@yahoo.de).
+We encourage exchange and any contribution is valuable. â€‹

 Important: